Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Discussion and Conclusion

 The main issue affecting all sequence selection implementations and preventing their actual implementation is the complexity of the metric.
 Indeed, the metric should be evaluated for each test sequence, and the number of test sequences $N_{t}$ should be large enough to ensure sufficiently good performance.
-Unfortunately, low complexity metrics, e.g., the EDI, cannot grant a good gain, when a good unbiased source is used.
+Unfortunately, currently available low-complexity metrics---e.g., the EDI, LSAS, NPN, and windowed Kurtosis---do not account for the signs of the symbols, so that a sequence selection based on one of those metrics would not grant any additional gain compared to a properly optimized conventional PAS.
 In this manuscript, we considered a complex metric based on the split-step Fourier method to accurately evaluate the nonlinear interference generated by each sequence.
 This approach, though too complex for a practical implementation, allowed us to perform this study and draw several interesting conclusions and guidelines about the implementation of sequence selection.
-However, the adopted metric provides an accurate estimation of the different nolinear interference affecting each symbol of the sequence, which is a much more detailed knowledge than the one actually needed for an efficient selection.
+However, the adopted metric provides an accurate estimation of the different nonlinear interference affecting each symbol of the sequence, which is a much more detailed knowledge than the one actually needed for an efficient selection.
 In fact, a simpler metric able to \emph{rank} the sequences according to their \emph{average} nonlinear interference would be sufficient to obtain the same performance.
-The design of such a low-complexity metric is left for a future work.
+The design of such a low-complexity metric is left for a future work, together with the investigation about metrics that take into account the nonlinear interference caused by adjacent WDM channels and signal-noise interactions due to EDFA.

 Finally, we have evaluated the performance of sequence selection when carrier phase recovery (CPR) is included in the system.
 Indeed, CPR is always present in practical systems and can already compensate for part of the nonlinearity, often reducing (or even eliminating) the additional improvement achievable with other mitigation methods, such as short-block-length PAS.
 Conversely, we showed in this manuscript that the nonlinear shaping gain provided by sequence selection remains almost unchanged when CPR is included in the system.
 This result encourages the use of sequence selection for nonlinear constellation shaping.